ethux/GitMRAI/README.md

 # GitMRAI 🚀

 GitMRAI is a Work In Progress hobby project designed to automate the creation of reviews and summaries for Gitlab Merge Requests.
-The goal is to replicate the features of 'Gitlab DUO' but with a completely Open Source and free-to-use approach.
+The goal is to replicate some of the features 'Gitlab DUO' offers, but with a completely Open Source and free-to-use approach.
 Note that there are still some bugs to iron out! 🐞

 ## ✨ Features